 • Grass Family (Graminae): Grains–corn, oats, rye, wheat.
 Follow these crops with members of the tomato or Solanaceae family.

 • Bean Family (Legume, Leguminosae): Beans and peas, clover, vetch.
 These crops enrich the soil, soil builders.
-Plant these crops before or after any other crop family.
+Plant these crops before or after any other crop family with one exception–do not plant beans after onions.

 • Tomato Family (Nightshade Family, Solanaceae): Eggplant, peppers, tomatoes, potatoes.
 These crops are heavy feeders.
 Plant these crops after members of the grass family.
 Follow these crops with legumes.